 Revaluing an icon - Sydney Opera House

-Midpoint in the Decade of Renewal
+A midpoint in Australia's Decade of Renewal

 Deloitte Access Economics has completed an updated assessment of the Opera House’s cultural, social and digital value, along with its economic contribution to Australia.